What is Sonic Peaks?

 Payton at the summit of Lower Wolfjaw mountain in the High Peaks of the Adirondacks, July 2020

-I plan to create a graphic score for each peak, that reflects the feelings/experiences I had on a given peak or collection of peaks if I do several in one day.
-And I’ll make some short films about this whole journey.
-Here is an example of one of those scores, from when I hiked Peekamoose and Table mountains:
+I am creating a graphic score for each hike, that reflects the feelings/experiences I had on a given peak or collection of peaks if I do several in one day.
+Here is an example of one of those scores, from when I hiked Halcott mountain:

 I hike and mountain bike a lot, and when I’m out there I always think about music.
 I hear/imagine/see music that is surprising, rugged, tender, challenging, awe-inspiring, all the things we find in nature.
-Graphic scores are the best way to notate this music.
+Graphic scores are the best way to notate this music, and the best way to connect time in the mountains with music making.

 Sonic Peaks is the second part of a massive three-part trilogy that explores the connections between experimental music and outdoors athleticism.
 The first part of the trilogy is my Sonic Divide project, completed in 2016.
 (The third part will be titled “Sonic States” and will include a 5,000-mile self-supported bikepacking adventure across the U.S. from the Atlantic Ocean to the Pacific Ocean.)